MySQL backups using Percona Monitoring and Management (PMM) seem convenient.

 Installing the PMM Client and adding nodes

-Add a node using the CLI.
+Add the node using the CLI.

 Select [Configuration] → [Add Instance to PMM].